Tonj Airport

 Tonj Airport (ICAO: HSTO) is an airport serving Tonj in South Sudan.
-It is located in Tonj County in Tonj State, in the town of Tonj, in the northwestern part of South Sudan.
-The airport is located just outside town to the west of the central business district.
+It is located in Tonj South County in Warrap State, in the town of Tonj, in the Bahr el Ghazal region of South Sudan.
+The airport is just outside town to the west of the central business district.

 This location lies approximately 420 km, by air, northwest of Juba International Airport, the largest airport in South Sudan.
 The geographic coordinates of this airport are: 7° 15' 59.89"N, 28° 39' 44.35"E (Latitude: 7.266639; Longitude: 28.662322).
 Tonj Airport is situated 431 m above sea level.
 The airport has a single unpaved runway, the dimensions of which are not publicly known at this time.

 Overview

 Tonj Airport is a small civilian that serves the town of Tonj and surrounding communities.
 The airport does not yet receive regular scheduled airline service.

 Accidents

 On 20 December 2009, a turboprop British Aerospace BAe-748-398, with four crew members and 37 passengers, registration 5Y-YKM, operated by 748 Air Services, overshot the runway while landing, striking a cluster of houses and killing a woman and her child on the ground.
 None of the occupants were injured but the plane was damaged beyond repair and was written off.